‘We believe we’re going to win this Cup again’: Sounders remain confident and focused ahead of MLS Cup match with Columbus Crew

 The coronavirus pandemic has stripped 2020’s MLS Cup bare, even this week pulling players from the lineup due to testing positive for the virus.

-But there’s one thing that remains unchanged for Sounders coach Brian Schmetzer, who will be coaching his fourth MLS Cup in the last five seasons at 5 p.m.
+But there’s one thing that remains unchanged for Sounders coach Brian Schmetzer, who will be coaching his fourth MLS Cup in the past five seasons at 5:30 p.m.
 Saturday when Seattle faces the Columbus Crew.

 “It’s the fact that sometimes I can’t sleep at night because I lay in bed thinking about what I have to do to make sure the players are ready and they have the tools to be successful,” Schmetzer said during a video conference call with media this week.
 “I already think about it when I get my morning cup of coffee.”

-While practically everything else in the world has changed since Seattle’s home-opener on March 7 at CenturyLink Field, the Sounders will end their season the way they started: against the Columbus Crew SC.
-The clubs played to a 1-1 draw before an announced crowd of 33,080 people at then-CenturyLink Field (even that changed to the newly named Lumen Field).
-The MLS shut down five days later in effort to help slow the spread of the virus.
+While practically everything else in the world has changed since Seattle’s home-opener on March 7 at CenturyLink Field, the Sounders will end their season the way they started: against the Columbus Crew.
+The clubs played to a 1-1 draw before an announced crowd of 33,080 at then-CenturyLink Field (even that changed to the newly named Lumen Field).
+The MLS shut down five days later in an effort to help slow the spread of the virus.

 The rematch at MAPFRE Stadium on Saturday will be played before approximately 1,500 socially distanced fans in the 20,000-seat facility.
-It’s the third MLS Cup held at MAPFRE and expected final soccer event, the Crew set to unveil a new home field located downtown next season.
+It’s the third MLS Cup held at MAPFRE and the expected final soccer event, the Crew set to unveil a new home field located downtown next season.

 “We have a large contingent of traveling fans that always follow us wherever we may go and I think that is going to be missing from the atmosphere,” Schmetzer said of organizations like Emerald City Supporters and Gorilla FC not having the option to work through MLS to sell tickets to their members.
 Columbus is under a stay-at-home order.